Wisconsin Department of Children and Families: Child Abuse and Neglect Prevention Board

 The Child Abuse and Neglect Prevention Board administers the Children's Trust Fund, which was created to fund strategies to prevent child abuse and neglect in Wisconsin.
 The board also recommends changes in statutes, policies, budges, or regulations to reduce child abuse and neglect.

 Milwaukee Child Welfare Partnership Council

 The Milwaukee Child Welfare Partnership Council makes recommendations for plans to improve the child welfare system in Milwaukee County.

 Secretaries

-The Secretary of the Wisconsin Department of Children and Families is a cabinet member appointed by the Governor of Wisconsin and confirmed by the Wisconsin State Senate.
+The Secretary of the Wisconsin Department of Children and Families is a cabinet member appointed by the Governor of Wisconsin and confirmed by the Wisconsin Senate.